 The main drag, Front Street, was named one of the “Top 10 Greatest Streets” in America.
 And the county of Maui takes added measures to preserve and care for the heritage of the area.
 You won’t find any billboards or flashy neon signs in this historic strip, but instead painted wooden signs and crabs scattering across the salty wet rocks.

-The harbor is legendary and the center of town.
+The harbor is legendary and the center of downtown Lahaina.
 Many beautiful boats take guests snorkeling nearby and to the island of Lanai.

 The ilikahi has 4 beautiful, private suites in the heart of Lahaina Town.
 This west Maui boutique hotel is only a few minutes walk to the beach and offers a quiet, secluded place to get away.
-The rooms are spacious and renovated, and Lahaina shopping, restaurants and galleries are all walking distance.
+The rooms are spacious and renovated, and Lahaina shops, restaurants, and galleries are all within walking distance.
 (808) 662-8780

 With the arrival of the European explorers came much change.
 Mangos were brought to the islands in the early 1800s and thrived heartily in the wetland environment.
 You’ll find some still scattered throughout the town, and some residents offer up their juicy candy-like fruit in curbside stands.
 Just pop a dollar in their “vacation fund” jar.

-To learn more about the colorful history of this town, definitely take the FREE self guided walking tour called the Lahaina Historic Trail.
-Many of these key points of pre and post civilization are designated with an informative plaque throughout the town of Lahaina, all a short distance from one another.
+To learn more about the colorful history of this town, definitely take the FREE self-guided walking tour called the Lahaina Historic Trail.
+Many of these key points of pre and post-civilization are designated with informative plaques throughout the town of Lahaina, all a short distance from one another.

 Regarded as the Mardi Gras of the Pacific, Halloween on Front Street in Lahaina is something special.
-Tens of thousands of party goers come dressed up in wild costumes and enjoy a parade for the kids, costume contests, live music, great food and cocktails.
-Depending on which year you go, the streets are often closed off from vehicular traffic allowing pedestrians opportunity to take over the streets and have some creative fun.
+Tens of thousands of party-goers come dressed up in wild costumes and enjoy a parade for the kids, costume contests, live music, great food, and cocktails.
+Depending on which year you go, the streets are often closed off from vehicular traffic allowing pedestrians the opportunity to take over the streets and have some creative fun.